 - -Husbands and wives always have different first languages, and up to 4 different languages can be represented within one household.

-- -Population estimated to be over 10,000.
+- -Population estimated to be over 10.000.

-- -Cook and use Coca
+- -Cook and use Coca, beer

 - -practice metonymy

-- -If a child is born before a marriage status is determined, it is killed at birth.

--infanticide occurs in the cases of illegitimate children, when there are several children of the same sex (especially female) born consecutively, and if relations with the father are strained.
-Many babies are buried alive.
+- -If a child is born before a marriage status is determined, it is killed at birth. - -infanticide occurs in the cases of illegitimate children, when there are several children of the same sex (especially female) born consecutively, and if relations with the father are strained.
+Many babies are buried alive. - -The men wear g-strings a put sweet-smelling herbs in them.